MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/manage-discount-fee-calculations.md

 ## Project contract

 Project contracts can be created manually or using project quotations based upon agreement with customers, and can include one or more contract lines tailored to business needs.
-For project contract lines of the **Time and Material** type, discount and fee percentage fields are available for editing.
+For project contract lines of the **Time and Material** type, **discount** and **fee** percentage fields are available for editing.
 These discounts and fees are applied to all contract line details of the selected contract line.
 The extended amount on the project contract line will reflect the discount and fee, based on the entered percentages.
 The discount amount is deducted, while the fee amount is added to the total on the contract line.

+When a project contract is created through the project quotation process, the discount and fee percentage values from the project quotation lines will automatically be applied to the project contract lines, if available.

 To apply discounts and fees to project contracts, follow the steps below.

 1. Go to **Sales** > **Sales** > **Project Contracts**.
 2. Click **+ New** to create a **Project Contract**.